jolana-veneny/nightmare/modules/05-CriticalMisc/readme.md

 # Format Strings

 1. Go through [these slides from MBE on format strings](06_lecture.pdf)
 2. Read this [lecture on Format Strings from Aviv.](unit_06.md).
-Do all the work in the notes and really make sure you understand.
+DO NOT attempt to do the second half on writing with format strings, just read up to "Overwriting the Return Address" and move on.
+Trust me, it's really complicated, fairly overkill, and doesn't really get seen often.
 3. Do your first format string challenge.
 [Challenge 1](10-fmt_strings/backdoor17_bbpwn/readme.md)
 4. [Challenge 2](10-fmt_strings/pico18_echo/readme.md)
 5. [Challenge 3](10-fmt_strings/tw16_greeting/readme.md)